How to Apply

 What is the Request for Applications (RFA)?

 Each grant opportunity is outlined in the RFA, a guidance document that contains information about how much each grant is for, who can apply, application/project timeline, application questions, scoring criteria, and grant requirements.
 While the RFA contains instructions and application questions, the actual application must be filled out and submitted in WebGrants.
-The RFA is typically released 2 weeks before the application is available in WebGrants to allow time to prepare and understand the process.

 Who decides whether my project is funded?